MathieuB1/KOREK-backend/README.md

 * Configure the server storage in the docker-compose.yml option PRIVACY_MODE=PUBLIC/PRIVATE/PRIVATE-VALIDATION

-> PUBLIC: Everyone can access to other posts
+> PUBLIC: Everyone can access to other posts<br/>
-> PRIVATE: User can access to other posts only if they share their group id
+> PRIVATE: User can access to other posts only if they share their group id<br/>
-> PRIVATE-VALIDATION: User can access to other posts only if the Owner accepts the invitation
+> PRIVATE-VALIDATION: User can access to other posts only if the Owner accepts the invitation<br/>

 * Configure DEBUG mode in the docker-compose.yml option DEBUG=True/False
 * Configure mail for password reset option EMAIL_HOST_USER, EMAIL_HOST_PASSWORD, EMAIL_HOST